Best AI News RSS Feeds in 2026: 8 Trusted Sources

 For next steps, review Best Free RSS Readers in 2026, compare app options at newsletter reader apps, and evaluate automation options in our AI newsletter summarizer guide.

-Start with 8 to 15.
-More than that is often counterproductive unless you have strict foldering and filtering rules.
-The goal is decision quality, not feed count.
+Start with 8 to 15 feeds.
+More than that is counterproductive unless you have strict foldering and filtering rules.
+The Stanford HAI AI Index tracks over 242,000 AI publications per year, so the goal is decision quality, not feed count.
+Focus on official lab blogs, one editorial source, and one research feed.

 Related Reads